tanishthorat/imdb-clone-/README.md

 ## Demo
-You can see a live demo of the stopwatch here: https://tanish02.github.io/imdb-clone-/
+You can see a live demo here: https://tanish02.github.io/imdb-clone-/

 ## Deployment/ Installation